 Tech investors know the cloud-computing space can become a margin-making machine, as investors saw with Amazon Web Services.
 Should Alibaba’s cloud-computing business follow along the same lines, it has the potential to drum up serious profits very quickly.

-At the moment, Alibaba is likely heavily undervalued.
+Even with tremendous growth in the company’s share price year to date, Alibaba remains highly undervalued.
 Headwinds associated with the trade war between the United States and China are believed to have had a negative effect on the recent price of the stock.
-However, these headwinds are likely short-term.
-As a result, getting in at current prices may prove to be an overwhelmingly profitable long-term endeavor.
+However, these headwinds may be coming to an end with Joe Biden in the White House and Democrats in control over Congress and the Senate.

 Most Recent Earnings Report Data

-Alibaba’s most recent earnings report was also impressive, beating analyst expectations across the board.
+Alibaba’s most recent earnings report was also impressive, beating analyst earnings expectations.
+The report reflected the company’s performance in the company’s fiscal third quarter.

 5. Alphabet (NASDAQ: GOOG | GOOGL)

-Although Alphabet may be the last on the list, it is far from the least.
+Alphabet has seen impressive growth over the last year and is expected to continue on the upward trend.
 You may know the company as Google, a name that has become synonymous with tech.
 Like many digital conglomerates, Alphabet started with cutting-edge technology.
 It’s search engine made the answer to any question available at the tips of consumers’ fingers.
 The technology took off.

 Soon, Google wasn’t just the name of a company, it was a verb; if you don’t know the answer to a question, you “Google it.”
 Not only was Google the pioneer in search, it remains the leader of the online search industry.
 According to Statista, Google controlled 86.86% of the global online search market share as of July 2020.